HarjapGosal/Recognitions_Credentials/InfectionControl_CPR_COVID_Certificates/README.md

-A few certificates related to infection control modules granted to me by Public Health.
+Certificates related to infection control modules presented to me by Public Health.
+Certificate of Completion in recognition of successful completion in Standard - CPR / AED presented to me on June 9, 2020.